-Can my friend who lives overseas, travel to Australia and be my surrogate?
+Can we do surrogacy with my friend who lives overseas?
+Can she travel to Australia to deliver the baby?

 I have many people contact me to ask whether their friend or family member, who lives overseas, can be their surrogate under an Australian surrogacy arrangement.
 The short answer is ‘maybe,’ and ‘it depends.’

-This is a post about Australian intended parents wanting to enter a surrogacy arrangement with a family member or friend who lives overseas, and specifically where they hope their surrogate will travel to Australia for treatment and sometimes also for the pregnancy and birth.
+This is a post about Australian intended parents wanting to enter an arrangement with a family member or friend who lives overseas, and specifically where they hope their surrogate will travel to Australia for treatment and sometimes also for the pregnancy and birth.

 If you are interested in entering an international surrogacy arrangement, you can find out more about destination countries and the options available.